 Franschhoek Wine District

 I can safely say this was the most luxurious stop on our African trip so far.
 The wine district is an unreal experience and even comes with it’s own Franschhoek wine tram tour.
-Could you ask for anymore.
+Could you possibly ask for anymore.

 This area of Cape Town was without doubt, the most picturesque in terms of landscape and idyllic countryside.
 The drive out from the city took about an hour and as soon as we left the developed hub, we were spoilt with the sweeping mountains and valleys of the beautiful winery district.